Sandrac98/studimo/README.md

 ## User Stories Testing.
 * As a productivity-focused user, I desire the ability to customize my Pomodoro timer to 25 minutes, allowing for a uninterrupted work session.
-   - This can be achieved by simply hitting the 'Study' button.
+   - This can be achieved by simply hitting the 'Play' button.

 * As a visually-oriented user, I desire the ability to view a visual representation of my Pomodoro timer, making it easier to track the remaining time for my work session.
    - This can be achieved by checking the time left on the current session.

 * If I have completed a task within the designated time, I may choose to reset the timer in order to initiate a new Pomodoro session for a fresh task.
-   - This can be achieved by simply hitting the 'Reset' button.
+   - This can be achieved by simply renaming the timer and adjusting its duration to suit the user's preferences.

 ## Manual Testing.

 - Ensure that the timer has reset by refreshing the page.
-- Verify the start of a 25-minute timer by pressing the "Start" button.
+- Verify the start of a 25-minute timer by pressing the "Play" button.
-- Confirm the initiation of a 5-minute short break timer by clicking the "Short break" button.
-- Check the activation of a 15-minute long break timer by pressing the "Long break" button.
+- Verify the start of a 5 minutes brake after a 25 minutes session.
+- Verify the timer and break lenght can be customize after the timer has been stopped.
-- Ensure that the timer is reset to 0 minutes by pressing the "Reset" button.
+- Verify the to-do list ask the user to enter the name of the task after pressing the "+" button.
+- Verify the "erase" button works when pressed to eliminate the task on the to-do list.

 # Validator Testing

 - HTM
- - Code was checked using https://validator.w3.org/
+ - Code was checked using https://validator.w3.org/ error showed in the results is explained at the unfixed bug section

  - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator]()
+  - No errors were found when passing through the official [(Jigsaw) validator](/css-validation.png)

 - Lighthouse test.

+# Unfixed Bugs
+ - I used the W3 Validator to check each page of the website and found some errors in the navbar.
+However, this code was sourced from another website and I have included a link to the original source in the code.
+As a result, I have not attempted to fix the errors highlighted by the validator. [navBar-error](/navbar-error.png)

 # Deployment